Ecology of truffières: Geographic, geologic, and topographic characteristics

 In Spain, black and burgundy truffle-growing areas have poor-quality limestone soils.
 These soils were used for crops associated with low agricultural performance, such as cereal grains.
 Due to the low value of the produce, farms were dependent on financial aid for their survival.
 After the introduction of mycorrhized truffle trees, growers do not have to depend on subsidies, as their income can triple.
 One specific area, Teruel, Spain, has experienced an economic revival from the truffle industry, with several large-scale growers and many new hotels, restaurants, and businesses resulting from the new surge of wealth.

-In Spain, it is estimated that some 10,000 families are involved in truffle growing and truffle gathering, which accounts for 30-50% of the world’s black truffle production.
+In Europe, it is estimated that some 30,000 families are involved in truffle growing and truffle gathering, which accounts for 80-95% of the world’s black truffle production.
 Very few people now work exclusively as truffle hunters.
 Most combine truffle hunting with other work and/or do it during the weekend, or even try to match their holidays with the gathering season.
 In the United States, truffières of a smaller scale are perfect for supplemental income sources, where the owners can tend the crop, or in larger orchards with the resources to launch highly productive and lucrative plantations as a primary income source.

 Profitability of truffle farming